The 2018 Accounting recruiting season has come to a close.

-If you received an internship and want to obtain academic credit, please refer to the link on the left or the corresponding section below.
+If you received an internship and want to obtain academic credit, please refer to the corresponding section below.

-If you are still looking for an internship or full-time position, you should review postings at Flash@Work maintained by the Career Services Office in the College of Business Administration.
+If you are still looking for an internship or full-time position, you should review postings at HandShake maintained by the Career Services Office.
 In addition, schedule an appointment with the Career Services Office.

 If you have obtained an internship and wish to receive accounting academic credit, here is how you go about the process.